-Olivia Landry's research in contemporary German culture, film, and theater focuses on performance, affect, and transnational and LGBTQ2+ narratives.
+Olivia Landry's research broadly spans film and media and theater and performance studies.
 Her first book, Movement and Performance in Berlin School Cinema, published as part of the series New Directions in National Cinemas with Indiana University Press, explores the contemporary film movement the Berlin School through a recalibration of the body, movement, spectacle, sensation, and spectatorship in cinema.
 Olivia's second book, Theatre of Anger: Radical Transnational Performance in Contemporary Berlin (University of Toronto Press), examines contemporary transnational theater in Berlin through the affective-political scope of anger as an attributed and justified affect that responds to social injustice.
 This book presents a return to political theater and a rethinking of the novel ways in which art and resistance intersect.
-Presently, Olivia is completing a book manuscript on decolonial listening and documentary film, titled The Decolonial Ear: Documentary Film, the Empire, and the Sound Archive.
+Olivia's third book investigates how documentary film can challenge conventions of listening and recording shaped by histories of colonial ethnography and extraction.
+A Decolonizing Ear: Documentary Film Disrupts the Archive is forthcoming with University of Toronto Press.

 Olivia completed her Ph.D. at Indiana University in 2014.
 From 2014 to 2016, she was a Kenneth P. Dietrich School of Arts and Sciences postdoctoral fellow at the University of Pittsburgh.
 After that, Olivia spent a year at Stanford University as the William H. Bonsall Acting Assistant Professor of German.
 Her research has been supported by grants from SSHRCC, DAAD, and the Humboldt Foundation.

 Courses taught at Lehigh: